-Assemblies are usually held fortnightly 9:05am on Friday mornings (on even weeks in the term) in the Hall.
+Assemblies are held weekly 9:05am on Friday mornings in the Hall.
 Classes take turns to run the assembly up to two times per year and it is an opportunity for classes to showcase their learning and it is a great chance for parents to come along and find out what is happening at school.
 Children love to see parents show an interest especially when their class is running assembly.
 Parents are most welcome; however, we ask that no photos are taken of the students during assemblies.